 In his previous position, Dr. Nasser Kashou was the Director of Experimental Research in the Department of Radiology at Nationwide Children’s Hospital (NCH).
-He has been the chair of IEEE Engineering in Medicine and Biology (EMB) in Columbus, Ohio since 2008 and is an IEEE Senior Member.
+He is the chair of IEEE Engineering in Medicine and Biology (EMB) in Columbus, Ohio and is an IEEE Senior Member.

 Dr. Nasser Kashou has provided strategic planning and leadership across multiple institutions by establishing and leading several research groups.
 He has mentored, supervised and led hundreds throughout his career.
 Although not typical of an engineer, he loves public speaking and giving presentations.
 His education and skills are cross discipline; spanning hardware, software, physiological and clinical aspects of research and development.